clmarr/DiaSim/README.cascade.md

 Hill 2014 = Hill, N. W. 2014.
 "Grammatically conditioned sound change". *Language and Linguistics Compass* 8(6): 211-229.

 Hock 1976 = Hock, H. H. 1976.
-Review of An introducction to historical and comparative linguiistics by Raimo Anttila. *Language* 52(1): 202-220.
+Review of An introduction to historical and comparative linguiistics by Raimo Anttila. *Language* 52(1): 202-220.

 Hyman & Moxley 1996 = Hyman, L. and Moxley, J. 1996.
 "The morpheme in phonological change: velar palatalization in Bantu." *Diachronica* 13(2): 259-82.